johnpuddephatt/leedscommunityhomes/_pages/enabler-hub.md

 We can also provide ongoing support and services once a scheme if built.

-There's more info about each of these stages and what support and help we might be able to provide in our [Support Journey Handout](/uploads/Support Journey Handout.pdf "Support Journey Handout.pdf").
+There's more info about each of these stages and what support and help we might be able to provide in our <a target="_blank" href="/uploads/Support Journey Handout.pdf">Support Journey Handout</a>.

-<a href="/uploads/Support Journey Handout.pdf" class="button">Get our Support Journey Guide</a>
+<a target="_blank" href="/uploads/Support Journey Handout.pdf" class="button">Get our Support Journey Guide</a>

 ### Do we need to pay for your support?